Search by

 1. Upper Bangor

-Popular with students, Upper Bangor is close to Bangor University and offers a vibrant student life.
+Popular with students, Upper Bangor is close to Bangor University and offers an exciting student life.
 It features affordable shared houses and modern apartments.
 Students can enjoy local cafes like Café Caffi and pubs such as The Queen Victoria.
 The Bangor University Gardens and Garth Pier are perfect for outdoor relaxation.

 2. Lower Bangor